Search This Blog

 Simon W. Rosendale, interviewed for his 80th birthday in 1922, said he had always been a Democrat and named three men who “best embody his political ideals” – Thomas Jefferson; Samuel Tilden, a one-time governor of New York and the Democrats’ losing presidential candidate in 1876; and Grover Cleveland, another former New York governor and the Democrats’ successful presidential candidate in 1884 and 1892.
 Cleveland, according to the birthday profile, was, in fact, “his close personal friend.”[110]
 According to journalist Isidor Lewi, Rosendale “was high in Cleveland's social inner circle, and the intimacy between them continued long after the Governor became President in 1893.”[111]
 The former attorney general was also on close terms with New York’s legal community, and In early 1898, he was elected president of the New York State Bar Association, which led the Albany Law Journal to characterize him as “one of the ablest lawyers at the bar of the Empire State, (and) is also possessed of that rare combination of qualities so seldom found united in one individual – legal and literary ability of the highest order, tireless energy, executive ability and urbanity.”[112]
 Speaking to the bar association’s annual meeting the next year, Rosendale urged judges not only to be free from political influence but also to be seen as unaffected by political considerations in their decision.
 “It may well be asserted as axiomatic that a judge should not engage in active partisan politics,” he declared.
 “To the extent to which he permits himself to be ranked as an active partisan, to that extent, he impairs his usefulness.”[113]
 During that same period (1898-1905), Rosendale was also a special lecturer at Albany Law School, teaching civil law and “Law from a Humanitarian Standpoint.”[114]
 He advised the aspiring attorneys to pursue their studies in the city where they hoped to eventually practice.
 “Everyone knows,” he said, “that a young lawyer must make a large number of friends, and if he can do this while he is still in school, he is ahead of the man who studies in another city and who returns at the end of his course to find himself almost a stranger in his home city.”[115]

 On 8 March 1899, New York’s Republican Governor Theodore Roosevelt turned to Democrat Simon W. Rosendale to represent the state’s third judicial district (the Albany area) on the Board of Commissioners of Public Charities, a position he would hold for the next 18 years after reappointments to the post by succeeding governors.
 New York had established the organization in 1867, “an unpaid board of commissioners consisting of men of high character imbued with the spirit of public service,” as one history of the board put it.[116]
 They were charged with inspecting “Orphan Asylums, Hospitals, Homes for the Friendless, and other charitable institutions.”[117]
-Rosendale’s acceptance of the job was in line with the philosophy he once outlined in a conversation with a reporter.
+Rosendale’s acceptance of the job aligned with the philosophy he once outlined in a conversation with a reporter.
 “I have always felt that when men are financially independent and equipped in any way to be of service to their community reach the point where they might feel able to retire,” he said, “they should turn their endeavors in the direction of public works.
 There are always plenty of things that such men can do.
 And it is good for them.”[118]
 As a commissioner, in 1910, Rosendale objected to an economist’s comment that “with occasional exceptions, the almshouse system with its recurrent scandals and its often commonplace and unprogressive management, remains the black sheep in the philanthropic flock.”[119]
 Rosendale, concerned about lapsing “into too great a condition of pessimism,” asserted, “Great improvement is noticeable in the almshouses, a decided and gratifying improvement.
-In the country, almshouses… the inmates… are better housed and better fed and better clothed than quite a percentage of the taxpayers themselves.”[120]
+In the country, almshouses… the inmates… are better housed, fed, and clothed than quite a percentage of the taxpayers themselves.”[120]
 However, in 1913, in an address to a charity conference, he seemed more open to reform, declaring, “The adequate relief of the poor in their homes is a subject which seems to require greater attention than it has hitherto received.
 There is a growing feeling that more should be done for the relief of the poor in their homes so that suitable family homes be kept together and the children saved from the necessity of being committed to institutions which, no matter how good they may be, can never be made to take the place of a proper family home.”[121]Rosendale resigned from the commission (as its vice president) in 1917, explaining that he had “accepted the position from a sense of civic obligation, and after eighteen years of service feel that I have earned retirement with conscious satisfaction of duty reasonably performed, and time and effort gratuitously, if thanklessly, rendered.”
 At Rosendale’s retirement in 1917, the Board of Charities adopted a resolution describing him as “A man of much ability, conservative by nature …”[122]

-In his later years, Rosendale remained engaged with his voluntary associations – religious, civic, educational – and was amenable to requests for reminiscence and commentary.
-Asked in 1929 about an apparent decline of the communal spirit in Albany’s Fourth of July celebrations, Rosendale blamed it on “the automobile and other means of modern travel,” but he tempered his observation with the comment, “I try not to become narrow and sit in judgment upon the younger generation for, after all, we must remember that each generation has its own way of doing things; and while things were much simpler in my youth, we all think our own way of doing things best.”[123]
-In 1932, in response to a 90th birthday message from the Union of American Hebrew Congregations, the congregational arm of Reform Judaism, Rosendale wrote, “My early school days were passed under the sainted Rabbi Isaac M. Wise, to whose teachings and influence I am glad to attribute my interest in our religious affairs, and am glad to think that in mature years I was able to be at his side, among the protagonists of his far-seeing endeavors,” and he concluded, “My attachment to the cause grows no less because of advancing years.
+apparent decline of the communal spirit in Albany’s Fourth of July celebrations, Rosendale blamed it on “the automobile and other means of modern travel,” but he tempered his observation with the comment, “I try not to become narrow and sit in judgment upon the younger generation for, after all, we must remember that each generation has its own way of doing things; and while things were much simpler in my youth, we all think our own way of doing things best.”[123]
+In 1932, in response to a 90th birthday message from the Union of American Hebrew Congregations, the congregational arm of Reform Judaism, Rosendale wrote, “My early school days were passed under the sainted Rabbi Isaac M. Wise, to whose teachings and influence I am glad to attribute my interest in our religious affairs, and am glad to think that in mature years I was able to be at his side, among the protagonists of his far-seeing endeavors.”
+He concluded, “My attachment to the cause grows no less because of advancing years.
 While not so active in many matters, I remain interested in realizing that ‘as the evening twilight fades away, stars in the heavens appear invisible by day.’”[124]

-In 1932, American voters elected yet another New York governor to the White House, Franklin D. Roosevelt.
+In 1932, American voters elected another New York governor to the White House, Franklin D. Roosevelt.
 On taking office, he launched a program of political and economic reform along with steps to relieve the nation from the tight grip of the Depression.
 Much of that program was blocked by the Supreme Court and its conservative majority, leading Roosevelt in 1937 to propose an ultimately unsuccessful plan to add new justices to the nine-member court.
-“In politics (Simon W. Rosendale) was a Democrat,” wrote his nephew, Herbert Cone, at the time, but added “I betray no confidence when I say that he looked askance at the present tendencies of the party under President Franklin D. Roosevelt.
+“In politics (Simon W. Rosendale) was a Democrat,” wrote his nephew, Herbert Cone, at the time, but added, “I betray no confidence when I say that he looked askance at the present tendencies of the party under President Franklin D. Roosevelt.
 He especially deplored the pending proposal to make radical changes in the Federal Supreme Court.”[125]
-Asked during this same period about the rise of Nazi Germany, Rosendale replied, “That brutal, shameful and regrettable situation seems to me to be somewhat typical of the inherent unrestrained North German temperament – to be aggressively and assertively dominant.
+Asked during this same period about the rise of Nazi Germany, Rosendale replied, “That brutal, shameful, and regrettable situation seems to me to be somewhat typical of the inherent unrestrained North German temperament – to be aggressively and assertively dominant.
 The South German temperament is more even and peaceful.
 I was in Berlin on the day war was declared.
 The militaristic spirit ran wild everywhere, and the same spirit seems to be pervading Germany today.
 Hitler, who is not a German and who is supposed to be a civilian, invariably wears a military uniform.
 Even the small children are organized in a military fashion.
 Some people think the Allies were too easy on Germany at the war's end, and that may be true.
 When German troops returned to their homes, they were greeted almost as conquerors.
 The military spirit did not appear to have been crushed.”[126]

 Simon W. Rosendale died at his Albany home on 22 April 1937.
 “He was in his ninety-fourth year when he entered into sleep eternal,” wrote his lifelong friend, journalist Isidor Lewi, “but he was never an old man.
 Erect in carriage, scrupulously exact in his attire, keen and alert in conversation, with memory ever at command to recall incidents – personal, political, or historical – and a sense of humor by which he was prone to give a touch of merriment even to somber situations.”[127]
 The funeral was held at Congregation Beth Emeth in Albany with a eulogy by Rabbi Samuel H. Goldenson, formerly a rabbi at Beth Emeth and now the senior rabbi at Temple Emanu-El in New York City.
 “The life of Simon W. Rosendale,” he proclaimed, “was distinguished not only by great length of days but by his use of the days.”[128]